Survivors recount chaotic scene in Seoul during tragic Halloween stampede

 Koreans and foreign nationals who are missing friends and relatives came to a nearby community center to try to identify pictures of the victims.

-Park Kang-hyun, 26, traveled to Seoul from Gwangju city, in the country's southeast, in search of two missing friends.
+Park Kang-hyun, 26, traveled to Seoul from Gwangju city, in the country's southwest, in search of two missing friends.
 One lost her cell phone but survived, he said.
 The other remains missing.

 The friend who survived said "there were just too many people.
 They didn't even have a moment to feel scared.
 Everyone just fell down."